 If the source patient’s HIV test is negative at the time of the exposure, they are generally considered uninfected and HIV PEP is not recommended.

 • The “window period” for HIV Ab seroconversion (the period between initial HIV acquisition/infection and development of detectable HIV antibodies) can cause patient and provider anxiety.
 The Guidelines state, “To date, no transmission to health care workers from an exposure source during the window period has been detected in the United States.”

 • Therefore, investigation of whether a source person might be in the “window period” is unnecessary for determining whether HIV PEP is indicated unless acute HIV is clinically suspected, or recent (within the previous 1-2 months) high-risk exposure has occurred.
 If acute HIV is highly suspected, PEP should be started while an HIV RNA PCR (“viral load”) is sent from the source person.

 Is PEP recommended for a patient who was stuck with a sharp device (e.g. needle, razor) from an unknown source outside of a healthcare setting?

 This common occurrence falls into the classification of exposure to blood/body fluid from an unknown SP.
 A “found needle” is the classic occurrence.
 No documented cases of HIV transmission from a “found needle” outside of a healthcare setting in the US have occurred.
 Therefore, the PEPline generally discourages PEP in these cases.
-Even within health care settings, “found needles” have only been implicated in 3 cases of transmission over the past 2 decades.
+Even within health care settings, “found needles” have only been implicated in two cases of transmission over the past two decades.